-1 Interviews with supervisory and operational personnel; 1 Inspection of relevant documents; >- Obtain evidence that policies, procedures and controls are in place and working effectively; 24 orit Examine compliance reports and breach register; Pri Obtain confirmations from third parties if applicable; gh Examine reports and correspondence with other regulators (e.g., EnergySafety); 2 豆 Close inspection of applicable asset infrastructure; Examination of asset management system effectiveness criteria; High level sampling may be applicable for output and timeliness procedures; and Recalculation of a sample of relevant performance indicators.
-Interviews with supervisory and operational personnel; 3 > Inspection of relevant documents; Priorit Obtain evidence that policies, procedures and controls are in place and that controls are working effectively; 25 te F Examine compliance reports and breach register; 4 era Physical examination of applicable asset infrastructure; pol Examination of asset management system effectiveness criteria; Σ Sampling may be applicable for output and timeliness procedures; and Walkthrough the process to calculate relevant performance indicators.
-Interviews with supervisory or operational personnel; 5 ity Desktop review of relevant documents; rior Desktop review of policies, procedures and controls in place; t P View compliance reports and breach register; ves Visit applicable asset infrastructure; Γο Desktop review of asset management system effectiveness criteria; and Low level Sampling may be applicable for output and timeliness procedures.
-3 4 5 Lowest Priority Moderate Priority High Priority Examine reports and correspondence with other regulators (e.g., EnergySafe Close inspection of applicable asset infrastructure; Examination of asset management system effectiveness criteria; High level sampling may be applicable for output and timeliness procedures; Recalculation of a sample of relevant performance indicators.
-Interviews with supervisory and operational personnel; Inspection of relevant documents; Obtain evidence that policies, procedures and controls are in place and controls are working effectively; 25 Examine compliance reports and breach register; Physical examination of applicable asset infrastructure; Examination of asset management system effectiveness criteria; Sampling may be applicable for output and timeliness procedures; and Walkthrough the process to calculate relevant performance indicators.
-Interviews with supervisory or operational personnel; Desktop review of relevant documents; Desktop review of policies, procedures and controls in place; View compliance reports and breach register; Visit applicable asset infrastructure; Desktop review of asset management system effectiveness criteria; and
+Example of overvie w of audit procedures to be applied Audit (refer Ap Example of possible audit procedures that may be applied 1 High Priority Interviews with supervisory and operational personnel; Inspection of relevant documents; Obtain evidence that policies, procedures and controls are in place and working effectively; Examine compliance reports and breach register; Obtain confirmations from third parties if applicable; 2 High F Examine reports and correspondence with other regulators (e.g., EnergySafety); Close inspection of applicable asset infrastructure; Examination of asset management system effectiveness criteria; High level sampling may be applicable for output and timeliness procedures; and Recalculation of a sample of relevant performance indicators.
+3 Priority Interviews with supervisory and operational personnel; Inspection of relevant documents; Obtain evidence that policies, procedures and controls are in place and that controls are working effectively: 4 Moderate Priority Examine compliance reports and breach register; Physical examination of applicable asset infrastructure; Examination of asset management system effectiveness criteria; Sampling may be applicable for output and timeliness procedures; and Walkthrough the process to calculate relevant performance indicators.
+5 Lowest Priority Interviews with supervisory or operational personnel; Desktop review of relevant documents; Desktop review of policies, procedures and controls in place; View compliance reports and breach register; Visit applicable asset infrastructure; Desktop review of asset management system effectiveness criteria; and Low level Sampling may be applicable for output and timeliness procedures.